cslu-nlp/DetectorMorse/README.md

 Exciting extras!
 ================

 I've included a Perl script `untokenize.pl` which attempts to invert the Penn Treebank tokenization process.
 Tokenization is an inherently "lossy" procedure, so there is no guarantee that the output is exactly how it appeared in the WSJ.
-But, as far as I can tell, it's as good as can be hoped for.
+But, the rules appear to be correct and produce sane text, and I have used it for all experiments.

 References
 ==========